 “None of it was real,” said Jules.

-Max looked unsatisfied by this answer, but nodded.
+Max looked unsatisfied by his answer, but nodded.

-He laid his palms flat on the mahogany surface and gazed up at the Adam Kadmon.
-He measured his breaths; felt a bracing tension in the front of his skull and the back of his throat.
+He laid his palms flat on the mahogany surface.
+Gazed up at the Adam Kadmon.
+Measured his breaths; felt a bracing tension in the front of his skull and the back of his throat.

 Was that what annihilation feels like?